-Many companies rent or sell cheap mobile hotspots, typically at a high daily cost for international use.
-Just like smartphones, though, you can also buy these devices unlocked, which lets you pop in a local SIM card wherever you are to take advantage of much-cheaper data rates.
+Many companies rent or sell portable hotspot devices like these for international travel, but they typically come with a high daily cost.
+Just like smartphones, though, you can also buy unlocked versions that let you pop in a local SIM card to take advantage of cheap data rates anywhere in the world.

 Note: We recommend carefully checking the regions supported by any mobile hotspot you plan to purchase.
-Not every device supports the cellular frequencies used in every region or country, which means you may get slower speeds, or no data at all, in some parts of the world.
+Not every device supports the different cellular frequencies used in each region or country, which means you may get slower speeds, or no data at all, in some parts of the world.

 Best on a Budget: Huawei E5330Bs